 - Keyword tracking: Identifies frequently mentioned words or phrases that indicate concerns or interests.

-- Sentiment scoring: Categorizes conversations as positive, neutral, or negative to gauge customer satisfaction.
+- Sentiment scoring: Categorizes conversations as positive, neutral, or hostile to gauge customer satisfaction.

 - Tone analysis: Assesses whether interactions are friendly, professional, or frustrated.